PolarisSS13/Polaris/code/modules/overmap/README.md

 *************************************************************
 A generic shuttle controller.
 Has a var landing_type defining type of area shuttle should be landing at.
-On initalizing, checks for a shuttle corresponding to this zlevel, and creates one if it's not there.
+On initializing, checks for a shuttle corresponding to this zlevel, and creates one if it's not there.
-Changes desitnation area depending on current sector ship is in.
+Changes destination area depending on current sector ship is in.
 Currently updating is called in attack_hand(), until a better place is found.
 Currently no modifications were made to interface to display availability of landing area in sector.